mspnp/iaas-landing-zone-baseline/07-bootstrap-validation.md

-# Validate your compute infrastructure is operational
+# Validate your compute infrastructure is operational [Workload team]

 Now that [the compute infrastructure](./06-compute-infra.md) has been deployed, the next step to validate that your virtual machines are running.